Ndau people: History

+From 1931, young Ndau speakers began to gradually accept Shona as their primary identity.
+However, Ndau’s constitutional recognition as a separate official language in 2013 contributed to the rejuvenation of the ChiNdau identity in Zimbabwe.

 Language

-In the strict sense of the term, the Ndau language is mainly spoken in the following southern districts of the Sofala province: Machanga, Chibabava, Machaze (Danda), Buzi and in Nhamatanda, Dondo and Beira (Bangwe) and is mutually intelligible with the Shona language.
-It is also partly spoken in Mambone (Inhambane province) and Mossurize.
-They also speak Portuguese in Mozambique, English in Zimbabwe and Xhosa in South Africa.
+Ancient Ndau could be one of the most ancient forms of all modern-day Nguni languages.
+This is evident in the wealth of Nguni words in the Ndau language, including Nguni names and surnames.
+In the strict sense of the term, the Ndau language is mainly spoken in the following southern districts of Sofala Province: Machanga, Chibabava, Machaze (Danda), Buzi and in Nhamatanda, Dondo and Beira (Bangwe) and is mutually intelligible with the Shona language.
+It is also spoken to a lesser extent in Mambone (Inhambane province) and Mossurize.
+Ndau people also speak Portuguese in Mozambique, English in Zimbabwe and Xhosa in South Africa.
 In Zimbabwe, Ndau is mainly spoken in Chipinge and Chimanimani districts.
 Ndau is also one of the languages used in churches in Beira.

 Demographics

 As of 1997, it was estimated that there were 581,000 speakers of Ndau in Mozambique.
 There are many Ndau-Shangani clans residing in South Africa.
-The village called Mbozi, currently known as Govhu at Malamulele, is composed entirely of Shangani clans such as Sithole, Miyambo, Simango, Moyana and Mashaba, many of whom also have Ndau roots in addition to their Nguni roots from where their names are derived.
-The names above are Nguni with their origins in Zululand where the Ndwandwe resided before fleeing as a result of the Mfecane.

 Today the Ndau-Shangaan are largely identified by these surnames: Sakwinje, Semwayo, Simango, Sibiya, Dhliwayo, Dube, Makuyana, Mlambo, Mthethwa, Mhlanga, Nxumalo Hlatshwayo, Sithole, Kwidini, Sidhile, Dhlakama, Bhila and Zharikiya.
 It is also worth noting that not everyone called by these names can be identified as Ndau, with the exception of Zharikiya, as these are Nguni names which are common among the Nguni and can be found in Zululand as well as Matebeleland from peoples who have no link with the Ndau.